-- We believe that it is fundamental that a structure is in place for children’s artistic growth).
-We see the classes as a chance for children to create artworks that they might not achieve without our expert guidance, materials and studio space.
+- We believe that it is fundamental that a structure is in place for children’s artistic growth.
+We see the classes as a chance for children to create artworks that they might not achieve without our guidance, materials and studio space.

 Can I pay weekly/monthly?